 The White House also issued a statement after Obama returned to the Oval Office, saying he and the first lady offered “warm wishes to His Holiness Pope Francis as he ascends to the Chair of Saint Peter and begins his papacy.”

-This article appears in the March 14, 2013, edition of National Journal Daily as Smoke Signals.
+This article appears in the March 14, 2013 edition of NJ Daily as Smoke Signals.